Ellison denies abuse allegations from ex-girlfriend

-MINNEAPOLIS (AP) — An ex-girlfriend of U.S. Rep. Keith Ellison has accused the Minnesota Democrat of emotional and physical abuse.
-Ellison says it never happened.
+MINNEAPOLIS (AP) — Minnesota Rep. Keith Ellison on Sunday denied an allegation from an ex-girlfriend that he had once dragged her off a bed while screaming obscenities at her — an allegation that came just days before a Tuesday primary in which the congressman is among several Democrats running for state attorney general.

-The allegations surfaced Saturday night from Karen Monahan after her son alleged in a Facebook post that he had seen messages from Ellison threatening her and video of the congressman screaming obscenities at her as he dragged her off a bed by her feet.
-Monahan said via Twitter that what her son posted was “true.”
+The allegation first surfaced Saturday night from Karen Monahan after her son alleged in a Facebook post that he had seen hundreds of angry text messages from Ellison, some threatening his mother.
+He also wrote he had viewed a video in which Ellison dragged Monahan off the bed by her feet.
+Monahan, a Minneapolis political organizer, said via Twitter that what her son posted was “true.”

-The Minneapolis woman did not respond to a request from The Associated Press asking for copies of the video or text messages.
-Ellison says the video does not exist and denies behaving that way.
+Ellison denied the allegation of physical abuse.
+A spokesman for his campaign also denied the congressman had sent threatening text messages.

-The allegations come days before Democratic voters choose between Ellison and other candidates in a Tuesday primary for attorney general.
+“Karen and I were in a long-term relationship which ended in 2016, and I still care deeply for her well-being,” Ellison said in a statement.
+“This video does not exist because I have never behaved in this way, and any characterization otherwise is false.”

 Most Read Nation & World Stories